-Explosion at mosque in Syria’s Homs kills three: Report
+Explosion at mosque in Syria’s Homs kills at least six: Report

 Syrian state media says security forces have imposed a cordon around the area and are investigating.

-Three people have been killed and five injured when an explosion struck a mosque in Syria’s Homs, according to Syrian state media reports.
+At least six people have been killed and more than 20 injured when an explosion struck a mosque in Syria’s Homs, according to Syrian state media reports.

 The attack targeted the Imam Ali bin Abi Talib Mosque in the Wadi al-Dahab neighbourhood of Homs shortly after Friday prayers, the Syrian Arab News Agency (SANA) reported.